-love, light, and latex at creatures of the wind autumn/winter 17
+love, light, and latex at creatures of the wind fall/winter 17

 The designers even enlisted their friends to walk the runway.
 Filmmaker Zia Anger appeared in a shaggy black gilet worn over a turtleneck and delicate geometric-pattern chiffon skirt.
 Shane and Chris had collaborated with Zia on a project for Creatures five years ago, they explained, and have remained friends ever since.
 "It's always more exciting for us to see our clothes on our friends," said Chris, "When I think about someone who's cool and who I would like to wear the pieces, I think about Zia."
 One of the brand's former assistants walked too, in a black taffeta shift dress lit up by clusters of Swarovski crystals and layered over a sheer tulle top embroidered with sparkling trompe l'oeil necklaces.